dianedef/which-note-app/content/index.md

 layout: wide
 ---

-# Find Your Ideal Note App! 👋
+# Find Your Note Companion! 📒

-Explore and filter note apps tailored to your needs.
+Explore and filter softwares tailored to your needs.

-Need a personalized recommendation? ✍️ **Contact me**](https://which-note-app.com/contact) for expert  advices.

----
 Here are the top note apps from around the world 👇

 ::search
 ::
 ::directory-grid
 ::

+Need a personalized recommendation? **✍️ Contact me**](https://which-note-app.com/contact) for expert  advices.